xiao11lam/Covid-19_forecasting_on_ASEAN_countries/README.md

 # Data cleansing
 We get our two raw datasets from   : <a href="https://github.com/CSSEGISandData/COVID-19/tree/master/archived_data/archived_time_series"> CSSE at Johns Hopkins University</a> <br/>
-One shows the total number of global confirmed cases and another death cases. <br/>
+They showed the total number of global confirmed cases and death cases, which records from 1/22/20 to 6/6/20.<br/>

 <img src="Image/Original Data Preview.png" > <br/>